DataDog/documentation/content/en/error_tracking/troubleshooting.md

 kind: documentation
 ---

 If you experience unexpected behavior with Datadog Error Tracking, there are a few common issues you can investigate and this guide may help resolve issues quickly.
 If you continue to have trouble, reach out to [Datadog support][1] for further assistance.
-Datadog recommends regularly updating to the latest version of the Datadog tracing libraries you use, as each release contains improvements and fixes.
+Datadog recommends regularly updating to the latest version of the Datadog tracing libraries, mobile and web SDKs you use, as each release contains improvements and fixes.

 ## Errors are not turned into issues

 ### Logs

-Make sure that the error message has the [required attributes][2] and that Error Tracking is activated.
+Make sure that the error message has the [required attributes][2] and that Error Tracking for Logs is activated.

 [Example query][3]

+FIXME: add link for ET Logs pricing activated.
+Check Critical / Emergency

 ### APM

 Make sure that the error message has the [required attributes][4] and the error is located in a service entry span.

 [Example query][5]

+FIXME: is there an attribute for service entry span?

 ### RUM

 Error Tracking processes errors that are sent with the source set to `custom`, `source` or `report`, and contain a stack trace.
 Errors sent with any other source (such as console) or sent from browser extensions are not processed by Error Tracking.

 [Example query][6]